-All models are 159.1 inches long overall and 53 inches tall.
+All TT models are 159.1 inches long overall and 53 inches tall.
 Six-spoke cast-aluminum wheels hold 17-inch tires.
 All-season and 18-inch tires are optional for quattro models.
 Ground clearance measures a mere 4.4 inches.

 The 250-hp TT adds a raised front apron with side gills and enlarged inlet openings.
 A bigger rear spoiler and honeycomb-pattern diffuser help reduce rear-end lift.

 Front-seat occupants sit low, which makes it necessary to twist and turn when entering and exiting the coupe because of its sloping roof pillars.
 The coupe's backseat is essentially token space.
 Roadsters seat only two people.
-Nappa leather and automatic climate control are standard.
+Nappa leather upholstery and automatic climate control are standard.

 Under the Hood

 Base front-drive models carry a 180-hp, turbocharged 1.8-liter four-cylinder, which mates to a six-speed-automatic transmission that includes a manual-shift provision.
-Higher-performance models hold a 225-hp engine, a six-speed manual and quattro all-wheel drive.
+Higher-performance models hold a 225-hp turbo four-cylinder, a six-speed manual and quattro all-wheel drive.
 Only a sequential manual transmission, called the Direct Shift Gearbox, is available with the 250-hp, 3.2-liter V-6.
 That gearbox pre-selects the next ratio, and the change takes place under load.

 Not many cars express more visual appeal than the TT, but its low roofline yields a cramped cockpit.
 The TT's handling is a prime attraction.
 Steering demands some effort, but the TT reacts quickly and goes just where you want it.
 The ride can get stiff on rough surfaces and some bouncing is likely even on smooth pavement, but the TT turns in an enjoyable road-going experience.